 - No change in nesfatin levels

-From this investigation, women taking 2 grams of black seed powder per day saw an improvement in thyroid health.
-Specifically they:
+From this investigation, women taking 2 grams of black seed powder daily saw an improvement in thyroid health.

 - made more thyroid hormone (that's good)